adam1brownell/adam1brownell.github.io/src/content/blog/start-why.md

 ## 2. To Be Who I Am Becoming
 I want to be a thought leader in artificial intelligence and cognitive science.
 That is something I would find deeply fulfilling.
 This blog is a step in the right direction.

-> “Practice is vital in the journey of mastery.
-To be a master, you must fall in love with the process” - George Leonard
+> "Practice is vital in the journey of mastery.
+To be a master, you must fall in love with the process" - George Leonard

 Continually blogging is the best strategy for cultivating mastery of the subject.
 Researching relevant topics will help me practice and improve.
 Falling in love // getting excited about blog posts will keep me motivated, improving, and learning.